 Morocco’s football infrastructure investments aim to boost its profile as a global football nation, hosting multiple events including the U-17 Women’s World Cup until 2029, the Africa Cup of Nations in December 2025, and the 2030 men’s World Cup.
 The Confederation of African Football’s (CAF) president has affirmed that the protests will not alter plans for the Africa Cup of Nations.
 However, the protests illustrate the tension between the country’s football ambitions and social realities experienced by much of its population.[9][10][11][4]

-FIFA President Gianni Infantino previously praised Morocco’s football growth, highlighting the historic move of hosting the U-17 Women’s World Cup in Africa and the women’s team’s progress.
-Yet, the current social upheaval signals challenges ahead for merging sports development with public demands.[4]
+FIFA President Gianni Infantino previously praised Morocco’s football growth, highlighting the historic move of hosting the 17 women s world tournament in Africa and the women s team’s progress.
+He emphasized the importance of the women s world stage for developing young players in the region.
+Yet, the current social upheaval signals challenges ahead for merging sports development with public demands.